 - Check for Carbon Monoxide (CO)

 Contact Standard Heating & Air for Your Furnace Tune-Up Needs

-Get your furnace inspected and tuned up by a heating professional such as Nathan, Deacon, or any of our highly trained and qualified technicians!
+Get your furnace inspected and tuned up by any of our highly trained and qualified technicians!
 Ensure the safety of your family while making sure that your furnace is running at peak efficiency by calling Standard Heating & Air Conditioning today.
-In case of the unforeseen emergency of a broken furnace, make sure to call our 24/7 emergency heating service!
+In case of the unforeseen emergency of a broken furnace, make sure to call us for heating service!
 We treat your emergency as our emergency.